cbfacademy/java-rest-api-assessment-senamcancode/src/main/java/com/cbfacademy/apiassessment/README.md

 # FinTech Tycoon REST API GAME
-A resource management game which requires the user to grow their finTech company to reach IPO status.
+A resource management game which requires the user to grow their FinTech company to reach IPO status.

 ## Introduction